Doctor of Physical Therapy (DPT) Frequently Asked Questions

 What is clinical education?

 During clinical education students work alongside licensed physical therapists in a variety of settings to gain experience applying knowledge and skills with patients.
 Students complete four clinical experiences totaling 32 weeks throughout the program.
 Students are responsible for travel, housing expenses, and additional emergency or needed healthcare during clinical education experiences.

 May I do my clinical rotations where I live?

-The clinical coordinator develops clinical partnerships with facilities all over the country.
+The Director of Clinical Education develops clinical partnerships with facilities all over the country.
 The top priority is securing placements which allows students to gain practical experience caring for patients across the lifespan and with diagnoses representative of those typically seen in physical therapy practice, in settings across the continuum of care.
 Placement at a site is dependent upon multiple factors including which sites are available for a specified experience along with the patient populations or settings the student needs to create a well-rounded clinical education before graduation.
 Students have the opportunity to review available clinical sites and submit a list of preferences.
 This "wish list" is considered in the placement process.
 Assignments may require relocation for the duration of the experience and may involve additional costs.
 Students should not assume that appropriate clinical sites are available in their geographic area of residence.
 Likewise, students are not allowed to negotiate or find their own clinical sites at any time.
 Allen College observes restrictions on placements at sites which may pose a conflict of interest.

 How long is the program?

 The curriculum is nine semesters, including three summer sessions, and is completed in under three years.
 The length of the program and the hybrid model provides the best experience to learn without becoming overwhelmed.